ABOUT US

 Apart from CTB’s annual concert series in St Andrew’s Presbyterian Church in Cape Town, the ensemble regularly accompanies opera and oratorio performances, performs in festivals throughout South Africa and has an active outreach and education programme.
 CTB’s concerts have been broadcast on Fine Music Radio and kykNET, and have received critical acclaim in the Cape Times and Die Burger.

 Since 2011 CTB has gradually moved towards playing on period instruments.
-Currently CTB is the only ensemble in South Africa that regularly plays in orchestral format, performing all of its annual concerts on period appropriate instruments.
-In 2013 CTB, in collaboration with the Cape Consort, gave the first South African period performance of Handel’s Messiah.
-During November 2016 CTB played for Cape Town Opera’s first production with a period instrument orchestra, in Monteverdi’s L’Orfeo, directed by Jaco Bouwer and conducted by Erik Dippenaar.
-In December 2016 CTB was nominated for a kykNET Fiësta award for a programme titled Handel in the drawing room presented during the 2016 Klein Karoo Klassique festival.
+Currently, CTB is the only period ensemble in South Africa that regularly plays in orchestral format, performing all its annual concerts on period-appropriate instruments.
+CTB, in collaboration with the Cape Consort, gave the first South African period performance of Handel’s Messiah in 2013.
+During November 2016 CTB played for Cape Town Opera’s first production with a period instrument orchestra, Monteverdi’s L’Orfeo, directed by Jaco Bouwer and conducted by Erik Dippenaar.
+In 2017 CTB launched the annual Cape Town Baroque Festival.
+CTB’s Handel at Home concert programme was awarded a Woordtrofee in 2022, as well as a kykNET Fiësta award in 2023.

-Erik Dippenaar was appointed as Artistic Director in 2015.
+Dr Erik Dippenaar was appointed as Artistic Director of CTB in 2015.

 THE TEAM